My definition is: Divine Download (noun)

 Don't edit or judge.
 Just be a faithful scribe.
 Read them aloud.
 Let them percolate like your favorite cup of coffee or tea.
-They'll find their perfect use and place in your story exactly as is, or as a spin off idea in your story or creative project.
+They'll find their perfect use and place in your story exactly as is or as a spin-off an idea in your story or creative project.

 3) Conversations: Ask: What or who do I need to know now for my best and Highest Good regarding _______?
 (Name of the issue, story, project)

 This is part of Step 2 in my practice of the Divine Dialogue Writing System.
 I use this question every morning and also teach the practice.
 In silence, "someone" always shows up.
 You might call this presence intuition, inner whispers, or even your name for Source.
 We chat on the page, going back and forth like two BFFs having a heart-to-heart conversation.
 And always, the issue moves closer to clarity and resolution.

 It's in this process that every major name for a project has emerged for me including Women as Visionaries, Your Soul Cafe (my podcast), Spinning Your Gold (my blog) and; even the names for this blog post and my writing practice, the Divine Dialogue Writing System.